 Halloween Tips for Publishers

-Let’s look at how publishers can take advantage of this influx of consumer spending and retailers’ increased budget during this Halloween.
+Let’s look at how publishers can take advantage of this influx of consumer spending and retailers’ increased budgets during this Halloween.

 Publishers prefer to serve direct-sold ads on their websites.
 However, going beyond direct-sold ads this time is a step forward that publishers can take.

 Since consumers prefer to shop online, this Halloween will bring in tens of thousands of new advertisers.
 This gives publishers a chance to sell the remnant inventories via programmatic advertising.
-Getting better-targeted ads, higher eCPM, and generating more revenue through multiple demand partners are a few of the special treats brought in by programmatic advertising.
+Getting better-targeted ads, higher eCPM, and generating more revenue through multiple demand partners are some of the special treats that programmatic advertising brings.

 The most preferred method of programmatic advertising is header bidding.
 Publishers can connect with several buyers at once and sell the ad impressions at the highest possible price in real-time.
 Simultaneously, publishers can set up direct deals and increase the competition between direct and indirect advertisers.